AnnaDK/Milestone-2/assets/references/testing.md

        After refreshing the page-  working OK

      * **Solution:**

-       Try to search for solution or information.
+       Try to search for solutions or information.
-       Found mostly explanation of the same problem .
+       I found mostly an explanation of the same problem.
-       And references on problem with jQuery UI Interactions itself.
+       And references on a problem with jQuery UI Interactions itself.
-       Didn't find propper solution to use in my project now .
+       I didn't find a proper solution to use in my project now.

       **Problem- Not Fixed.**